ibm-cloud-docs/satellite/dl-iks-classic.md

 {: toc-content-type="tutorial"}
 {: toc-services="satellite, containers, dl"}
 {: toc-completion-time="2h"}

+The following steps are deprecated.
+For the latest steps, see [Connecting to IBM Cloud via the private network by using Satellite Connector and Direct Link 2.0](/docs/satellite?topic=satellite-direct-link-vpe).
+{: deprecated}

 Follow these steps to set up the `dl-reverse-proxy` for {{site.data.keyword.dl_full}} by using {{site.data.keyword.containerlong_notm}} on classic.
 {: shortdesc}